6 Best Amsterdam Tours

 2. Private and personalized city tours

-If you already have a clear idea of what you want to see and do in Amsterdam and you are looking for a different experience than an organized and more conventional tour, I recommend you to take this walking tour in Spanish and fully customized with a local guide, the so-called lokafyers.
+If you already have a bit clear what you want to see and do in Amsterdam and you are looking for a different experience than an organized and more conventional tour, I recommend you to take this walking tour in English and fully customized with a local guide, the so-called lokafyers.

 These "lokafyers" are inhabitants of Amsterdam who do not dedicate themselves exclusively to the work of a guide, but rather take tours out of devotion to their city and have great knowledge about its history.
 The curious thing about this tour is that it is organized according to your tastes and interests and has a variable duration, from seeing only the most essential monuments of the Dutch capital, to also know the most everyday areas and visited by locals.

-The explanations of these guides are really rich because they not only stay in the most important information about each enclave, but they show you the real life of Amsterdam through their own experiences, anecdotes and stories, as if it were a friend showing you his city!
+The explanations of these guides are really rich since they not only stay in the most important information about each enclave, but show you the real life of Amsterdam through their own experiences, anecdotes and stories, as if it were a friend who shows you his city!

 Itinerary